Reviewing Nuveen Municipal 2021 Target Term Fund (NHA)'s and Invesco Ltd. (NYSE:IVZ)'s results | New Business Observer

 |2.80

-Nuveen Municipal 2021 Target Term Fund and Invesco Ltd. has shares owned by institutional investors as follows: 23.63% and 86.3%.
-Comparatively, insiders own roughly 0.9% of Invesco Ltd.’s shares.
+Nuveen Municipal 2021 Target Term Fund and Invesco Ltd. has shares held by institutional investors as follows: 23.63% and 86.3%.
+Competitively, insiders own roughly 0.9% of Invesco Ltd.’s shares.

 Performance